mlb2251/pluck-artifact/README.md

 ![](expected_plots/expected_fig5left.png)

-Our approaches (green and orange lines) should outperform (appear to the right of) the other baselines.
+Our approaches (green and orange lines) should outperform the other baselines, successfully evaluating more programs in a given amount of time.

 ## Figure 5 (center & right)